 The Teacher Programs Coordinator has primary oversight of Nature Museum programming designed for individual educators.
 This includes our two largest teacher professional development programs, Science on the Go! and the Science Teaching Network.
 It also includes custom professional development workshops as requested and support for pre-service programs with university partners.

 Minimum Education Required:

 - Master’s degree in science and/or education related fields.

 Minimum Experience Required:

-- One year experience working with K-12th grade students in a formal or informal (museum, zoo, nature preserve) educational setting.
+- Three years experience working in a formal (classroom) or informal (museum, zoo, nature preserve) educational setting strongly preferred.

 Principle Roles and Responsibilities: